bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/andrei.cirstescu/index.md

 - ### 4x4 Button Matrix
   * Handles inputs for X and O placements, game variant selection and restart.
 - ### Passive Buzzer
-  * Used to play different notes.
+  * Used to play the background song.
+  * The song is Lost Woods(Saira's Song) from The Legend of Zelda: Ocarina of Time.
 - ### LEDs
   * Two LEDs, green and red.
   * Lights up according to winner.